ajerni/microagent/README.md

 ![Microagent Logo](assets/microagent.png)

-# Andi's changes to use Swarm with Groq:
+# Andi's changes to use Swarm with Groq in a Jupyter notebook:

 - clone the repo: git clone https://github.com/ajerni/microagent.git
 - cd into the main folder: cd microagent